UtaUtaUtau/nnsvslabeling/README.md

 optional arguments:
-  -h, --help            show this help message and exit --single-thread, -s   Run single threaded --num-threads NUM_THREADS, -n NUM_THREADS
+  -h, --help            show this help message and exit --num-threads NUM_THREADS, -n NUM_THREADS
                         How many threads to use.
-Default is a third of your thread count.
+Default is running single threaded.
+Input zero to use all available threads.
 ```

 This script also requires numpy, pyworld and soundfile.

+**WARNING:** It seems to be generally safer to run `harvest_frq` without threading, as Harvest itself is quite CPU-intensive.
+If you think you can run it with multiple threads you may do it, but remember that ***you are willingly putting your computer at risk by doing so.***

 **UPDATE 12/13/2022:** Made this script support making a `.frq` file for a single `.wav` file through the same drag and drop behavior.

 **UPDATE 06/14/2023:** Added an optional argument to limit the number of threads used and switched to `soundfile` for reading `.wav` files.

+**UPDATE 06/21/2023:** Default to running without threading.
+Read warning as to why.

 ### threaded_noise_remove.py